-The reviewer, reviewing firm, the relevant administering entity, and/or the AICPA technical staff may receive notification or knowledge of a limitation/restriction on a reviewer/reviewing firm when a review is in different stages (scheduling, commencement, fieldwork, acceptance or completion, within working paper retention period or not).
+The reviewer, reviewing firm, the relevant administering entity, or the AICPA technical staff may receive notification or knowledge of a limitation or restriction on a reviewer or reviewing firm when a review is in different stages (scheduling, commencement, fieldwork, acceptance or completion, within working paper retention period or not).
 In these circumstances, the board will consider various factors in determining if the review should be rescheduled, oversighted or other additional procedures performed, or a new review performed.

-34-2 Question-What if a reviewer or reviewing firm fails to notify the relevant administering entity and/or AICPA technical staff, as applicable, of any such allegations/investigations, limitations/restrictions or both relating to the conduct of his, her or its performance of accounting, audit, or attestation engagements within the specified time requirements?
+34-2 Question-What if a reviewer or reviewing firm fails to notify the relevant administering entity or AICPA technical staff, as applicable, of any such allegations or investigations, limitations or restrictions, or both, relating to the conduct of his, her or its performance of accounting, audit, or attestation engagements within the specified time requirements?

-Interpretation-If a reviewer or reviewing firm fails to notify the relevant administering entity and/or AICPA technical staff, as applicable, of such allegations/ investigations, limitations/restrictions or both, within the specified time requirements of "prior to being engaged to perform a peer review, or immediately, (if after engaged)" the reviewer/reviewing firm is not cooperating with the program.
+Interpretation-If a reviewer or reviewing firm fails to notify the relevant administering entity or AICPA technical staff, as applicable, of such allegations or investigations, limitations or restrictions, or both, within the specified time requirements of "prior to being engaged to perform a peer review, or immediately, (if after engaged)" the reviewer or reviewing firm is not cooperating with the program.
 The board will consider and investigate, as deemed necessary, what actions should be taken in the specific circumstances.
 These actions may include, but are not limited to, on-site oversight at the reviewer's expense, permanent removal from the list of qualified peer reviewers and referral to the AICPA's Professional Ethics Division for violating the AICPA Code of Professional Conduct.

-34-3 Question-What are some types of communications of allegations/investigations or notifications of limitations/restrictions that are appropriately related to meeting the objectives described in this interpretation?
+34-3 Question-What are some types of communications of allegations or investigations, or notifications of limitations or restrictions, that are appropriately related to meeting the objectives described in this interpretation?

 Interpretation-There are many types of communications and notifications that are appropriately related to meeting the objectives described in this interpretation.
-See Interpretation No. 181-1b-1 for a list, which is not intended to be all-inclusive, that represents examples of the types of organizations where communications of allegations/investigations or notifications of limitations/restrictions would be relevant to meeting the objectives of the requirement.
+See Interpretation No. 181-1b-1 for a list, which is not intended to be all-inclusive, that represents examples of the types of organizations where communications of allegations or investigations or notifications of limitations or restrictions would be relevant to meeting the objectives of the requirement.